 How much will you earn?
 Gross rental yields on apartments are moderate in Bratislava, at around 4.5% to 5.4%.
 To define terms, the gross rental yield is the rent the landlord will earn - before taxation, vacancy costs, and other costs - compared to the purchase price of the property.

-The gross rental yield in the Old Town is about 4.5%, with smaller apartments earning more.
+The gross rental yield in the Old Town is about 4.5 to 4.5 %, with smaller apartments earning more.
 Returns are not much different in Ruzinov and in the New Town.
 The Airbnb market is thriving, but expect damage to your property.

 How easily will you rent your property?
 Anecdotally, properties can be quite hard to let.
 Bratislava is a small place.
 Few people absolutely need to live in the centre of Bratislava (unlike in other larger cities).
 The number of expatriates, embassies, and international companies in Bratislava is small, which again restricts the supply of tenants.